sstjohn/x6100-wspr/README.md

-# WISPR tools for Xiegu X6100
+# WSPR tools for Xiegu X6100

 * Receive only (so far)
-* No rigctrl
+* No rig control
 * Uploads spots to wsprnet.org

 ## Installation

 1. Unpack x6100-local.tgz in filesystem root.
 2. Update /etc/profile to add /usr/local/bin to PATH.
+3. Ensure /etc/resolv.conf has a nameserver.

 ## Use